ipfs-cluster/ipfs-cluster/docs/ipfs-cluster-guide.md

 * `informer` metrics are used to decide on allocations when a pin request arrives.
 Different "informers" can be configured.
 The default is the disk informer using the `freespace` metric.
 * a `ping` metric is used to signal that a peer is alive.

 Every metric carries a Time-To-Live associated with it.
 This TTL can be configued in the `informers` configuration section.
-The `ping` metric TTL is determined by the `cluster.monitoring_ping_interval`, and equals to 2x its value.
+The `ping` metric TTL is determined by the `cluster.monitoring_ping_interval`, and is equal to 2x its value.

 Every ipfs-cluster peers push metrics to the cluster Leader regularly.
 This happens TTL/2 intervals for the `informer` metrics and in `cluster.monitoring_ping_interval` for the `ping` metrics.